Birmingham Medical School

-The University of Birmingham Medical School is one of Britain's largest and oldest medical schools with over 400 medical, 70 pharmacy, 140 biomedical science and 130 nursing students graduating each year.
+The University of Birmingham Medical School is one of Britain's largest and oldest medical schools with more than 400 medical, 70 pharmacy, 140 biomedical science and 130 nursing students graduating each year.
 It is based at the University of Birmingham in Edgbaston, Birmingham, United Kingdom.
-Since 2008, the medical school is a constituent of The College of Medical and Dental Sciences.
+Since 2008, the medical school has been a constituent of the College of Medical and Dental Sciences.

 History

 The roots of the Birmingham Medical School were in the medical education seminars of Mr. John Tomlinson, first surgeon to the Birmingham Workhouse Infirmary and later to the General Hospital.
 These classes were the first held in the winter of 1767–68.
 The first clinical teaching was undertaken by medical and surgical apprentices at the General Hospital, opened in 1779.

 Birmingham Medical School was founded in 1825 by William Sands Cox, who began by teaching medical students in his father's house in Birmingham.
 A new building was used from 1829 (on the site of what is now Snow Hill station).
 Students at this time took the licentiate/membership examinations of the Royal College of Surgeons of England, Royal College of Surgeons of Edinburgh and the Worshipful Society of Apothecaries.

 In 1836, Earl Howe and a number of prominent local men submitted a memorandum to King William IV, and on 22 June a reply communicated His Majesty's acquiescence to become a Patron of the School to be styled the Royal School of Medicine and Surgery in Birmingham.
 There was serious need for a new teaching hospital and in 1839 Sands Cox launched an appeal.
 Sufficient money was raised within a year and the hospital built in 1840–41 was opened in 1841 by Sands Cox.

-Queen Victoria who had granted her patronage to the Clinical Hospital in Birmingham also allowed the new teaching hospital to be styled "The Queen’s Hospital."
+Queen Victoria who had granted her patronage to the Clinical Hospital in Birmingham also allowed the new teaching hospital to be styled "The Queen’s Hospital".
 In 1843, the medical school became Queen's College, and students became eligible to be considered for medical degrees awarded by the University of London.

 A rival medical school, Syndenham College, opened in Birmingham in 1851.
 This merged with Queen's College in 1868 to form a new combined institution, and later merged with another institution, Mason Science College.
-In 1897, the Mason University College Act was passed which made Mason Science College (incorporating Queen's College) into a university college, and this, in turn became Birmingham University in 1900, and MB ChB degrees were able to be awarded by the new university.
+In 1897, the Mason University College Act was passed, which made Mason Science College (incorporating Queen's College) into a university college, and this, in turn became Birmingham University in 1900, and MB ChB degrees were able to be awarded by the new university.

 In 1966, an outbreak of smallpox originated at University of Birmingham Medical School.
 In 1978, Janet Parker contracted the disease while working as medical photographer in the anatomy department.
-She was the last person to die of smallpox in the world.
+She was the last known person to die of smallpox in the world.